KnapsackPro/docs.knapsackpro.com/docusaurus/docs/overview/index.md

 However, as explained in the [Queue Mode](#queue-mode-dynamic-split) section, this will result in a suboptimal split.

-### Fallback mode
+### Fallback Mode

-In case of network issues, Knapsack Pro automatically switches to fallback mode and runs your tests with a split based on test file names.
+In case of network issues, Knapsack Pro automatically switches to Fallback Mode and runs your tests with a split based on test file names.

 ## Customer Support